Aziz Ahmad (writer)

 Aziz Ahmad (11 November 1914 in Hyderabad, India – 16 December 1978 in Toronto, Canada) was a Pakistani-Canadian academic who worked as a professor of Islamic studies at the University of Toronto and is best known for his work in Islamic history with a focus on South Asia.
 In addition, he was a noted Urdu poet, novelist, translator, Iqbal scholar and literary critic.

 Life

 Aziz Ahmad was born on 11 Nov 1914 in Hyderabad, India.
 He was educated at the Osmania University, Hyderabad (BA, 1934) and in London (BA Honours, English Literature 1938).
 From 1938 to 1941, he was a lecturer in the Department of English at Osmania University.
 In 1941, he entered service for Princess Durr-e-Shahwar as her private secretary.
 From 1946 to 1948, he was a reader at Osmania University.
 He spent 9 years thereafter in Pakistan, working for the Department of Advertising, Films and Publications.
 From 1957 to 1962, he was employed by the London School of Oriental and African Studies as a teacher of Urdu.
-In 1962, he relocated to the University of Toronto first as an associate professor of Islamic Studies before becoming full professor in 1968.
+In 1962, he relocated to the University of Toronto first as an associate professor of Islamic Studies before becoming a full professor in 1968.
 He died of cancer on 16 Dec 1978 in Toronto.